 The precious product goes into barrels for aging.
 Rogue had been purchasing French oak barrels from Oregon's wine region, McMinnville, but recently decided to build their own.

 They sent off two gentlemen to McMinnville to learn how to make wood barrels so that they could build them in their own shop.
 But instead of using French oak, they are building barrels with local Oregon oak.
 These diligent masters are making about 10 barrels a week and as they complete them the French oak ones are getting replaced (as well as used for other products).

 We could have talked with Nate for hours.
-He is devoted to the craft beverage industry and takes a lot in satisfaction in the work he is doing.
+He is devoted to the craft beverage industry and takes a lot of satisfaction in the work he is doing.

-When he is not distilling he is cooking and in fact food is a big part of Rogue Ales.
+When he is not distilling he is cooking and in fact, food is a big part of Rogue Ales.
 The head brewmaster, John C. Maier, who has led the brewing team since 1989 is just as creative and fastidious in his pursuit of great beer.
-All of their beers are meant to be eaten with food, and if you check out a Rogue label you will see suggested pairings which takes the guess work out of everything!
+All of their beers are meant to be eaten with food, and if you check out a Rogue label you will see suggested pairings that takes the guesswork out of everything!

 They have also worked with some really great chefs including Morimoto!
 Rogue Ales has a pub in Sapporo, Japan as well.
 After recently reading Rice, Noodle, Fish: Deep Travels Through Japan’s Food Culture, I can tell you, having a gaijin beer joint in this region is quite an accomplishment!

 Rouge sources a lot of its ingredients locally in addition to having their own farms where they grow their own hops, rye, barley, and lots of other ingredients.
 There is a commitment to doing it right, but with attitude and flair.
 Terroir, or as they fondly call it, dirtoir is important.